 Most New Zealanders eat red meat within amounts in accordance with national and international dietary guidelines, and should continue to enjoy approximately a 150g raw portion of lean beef and lamb 3-4 times per week as part of a balanced diet with plenty of vegetables to fulfil their nutritional requirements.
 According to the latest National Nutrition Survey, men were eating an average of 64g lean beef and lamb per day, and women 38g per day, down from the previous survey.
-The global recommendations from the World Cancer Research Fund state up to 500g cooked (or 750g raw) red meat can be eaten.
+The global recommendations from the World Cancer Research Fund state up to 500g cooked (or 750g raw) red meat can be eaten per week.

 Lean beef and lamb also contain some of the important oils found in olive oil and fish oils.
 These include the beneficial monounsaturated fat found in olive oil plus a small amount of omega 3s found in oily fish.
 Only small amounts of fatty meat and meat products should be eaten by people with heart disease and all visible fat should be trimmed.